Constrained Variational Inference via Safe Particle Flow: Conclusion

 \section{Conclusion}

 We have introduced a novel safe particle flow method to satisfy constraints in VI problems.
 We have established that the constraints on the variational density can be equivalently reformulated as constraints on the particle drift.
 Combining ideas from safety control and the dynamical systems approach to algorithms, we have shown how to design a particle drift satisfying those constraints by solving a convex quadratic program.
 Our method proposed a simple yet efficient way to construct a safe particle flow while providing formal guarantees for constraint satisfaction for the variational density.
-Future work will focus on employing the proposed method in robotics applications, such as probabilistic trajectory optimization.
+Future work will focus on improving the efficiency of our method to enable real-time and high-dimensional applications, such as state estimation on manifolds and trajectory optimization.